 Canada Considers Buying Huge Non-Flyable Drone From Germany To Meet Arctic Patrol Needs

-The Germans removed virtually all essential components and put what's left of the German aircraft into storage five years ago.
+The Germans removed virtually all essential components and put what's left of the aircraft into storage five years ago.

 Germany is reportedly looking to finally sell off what remains of its abortive RQ-4E Euro Hawk drone program to Canada, which could use the unmanned aircraft to patrol its claims in the steadily more contested Arctic region.
 Unfortunately, the pilotless surveillance plane lacks essential components, including its navigation and flight control systems, which render it unflyable in its present form, raising questions about what value it would actually have for the Canadians.

 The Associated Press was the first to report the possible deal, which is still very much in its infancy.
 Canadian authorities subsequently confirmed that had reached out to the Germans for information about the Euro Hawk, a variant of Northrop Grumman’s Global Hawk drone, but said they were still far from making a final decision about what system to buy to meet the needs of the country’s Arctic drone surveillance program, according to CBC.

 “As part of its technical assessment, the government sought information from suppliers to better understand the technology and the solutions available," Marie-Anyk Cote, a Canadian government spokesperson, told CBC.
 “It is still premature to speculate which remotely piloted aircraft system will be purchased.”

 For Germany, taking this opportunity to offload the lone RQ-4E, as well as ground control stations, and other components, would make sense.
 The Euro Hawk program has been a debacle for authorities in Berlin since the rollout of the inaugural aircraft in 2009.